return42/sphkerneldoc/linux_src_doc/fs/dcache_c.rst

 Description
 -----------

-\ :c:func:`d_drop`\  unhashes the entry from the parent dentry hashes, so that it won't be found through a VFS lookup any more.
+d_drop() unhashes the entry from the parent dentry hashes, so that it won't be found through a VFS lookup any more.
 Note that this is different from deleting the dentry - d_delete will try to mark the dentry negative if possible, giving a successful \_negative\_ lookup, while d_drop will